Key precept: Freedom is the ability to choose one’s actions.

 Unfortunately, the rulers’ response, not just to his single, oft-repeated message, but to the proofs provided in scripture as well as in his miracles, was to reject his authority.
 John’s gospel, like his later Revelation, relates escalating conflict between The Seed of the Woman / Promised Deliverer / Christ and his loyal followers and the Seed of the Serpent / Antichrist and his rebels until the climax in which the winner takes all.

 There is so much more than just the soft-pedaled message of chapter 3 verse 16 in John’s tension-filled account of the Messiah’s battles with the enemy.
 Read this like the World War documentary that it is!

 “After this there was a feast of the Jews; and Yeshua went up to Jerusalem…And a certain man was there, which had an infirmity thirty and eight years…he saith unto him…Rise, take up thy bed, and walk.
 And immediately the man was made whole, and took up his bed, and walked: and on the same day was the sabbath.

 - The Jews therefore said unto him that was cured, It is the sabbath day: it is not lawful for thee to carry thy bed.

 - He answered them, He that made me whole, the same said unto me, Take up thy bed, and walk.
 [In essence, “You’re not the boss of me.”
-This guy knows the scripture.
-You want the healing, do what you’re told.]
+This guy knows the scriptures.
+You want the healing, you do what you’re told.]

 - Then asked they him, What man is that which said unto thee, Take up thy bed, and walk?
 The man told the Jews that it was Yeshua, which had made him whole.